4706th Air Defense Wing

-The 4706th Air Defense Wing is a discontinued United States Air Force (USAF) organization.
-Its last assignment was with the 37th Air Division of Air Defense Command (ADC) at O'Hare International Airport (IAP), Illinois where it was discontinued in 1956.
-It was established in 1952 at O'Hare as the 4706th Defense Wing in a general reorganization of Air Defense Command (ADC), which replaced wings responsible for a base with wings responsible for a geographical area.
-It assumed control of several Fighter Interceptor squadrons that had been assigned to the 142d Fighter-Interceptor Wing, an Air National Guard wing mobilized for the Korean War and the 56th Fighter-Interceptor Group.
+The 4706th Air Defense Wing is a discontinued United States Air Force organization.
+Its last assignment was with the 37th Air Division of Air Defense Command (ADC) at O'Hare International Airport, Illinois where it was discontinued in 1956.
+It was established in 1952 at O'Hare as the 4706th Defense Wing in a general reorganization of ADC, which replaced wings responsible for a base with wings responsible for a geographical area.
+It assumed control of several fighter interceptor squadrons that had been assigned to the 142d Fighter-Interceptor Wing, an Air National Guard wing mobilized for the Korean War and the 56th Fighter-Interceptor Group.
 In early 1953 it also was assigned six radar squadrons in the Midwest and its dispersed fighter squadrons combined with colocated air base squadrons into air defense groups.
 The wing was redesignated as an air defense wing in 1954.
 It was discontinued in 1956 and most of its units transferred to the 58th Air Division.

 History

-The 4706th Defense Wing was organized at the beginning of 1952 at O'Hare IAP in a major reorganization of ADC responding to ADC's difficulty under the existing wing base organizational structure in deploying fighter squadrons to best advantage.
-The wing assumed the operational squadrons and air defense mission of the inactivating 142d Fighter-Interceptor Wing (FIW), an Oregon Air National Guard (ANG) wing, which had been federalized and moved to O'Hare in 1951 in the expansion of the USAF for the Korean War.
-The wing also received the regular USAF 62d Fighter-Interceptor Squadron (FIS). flying F-86 Sabre aircraft, at O'Hare from the inactivating 56th Fighter-Interceptor Group at Selfridge AFB, Michigan and the 97th FIS at Wright-Patterson AFB, Ohio, which had been attached to the 142nd FIW.
-The wing also assumed command of ANG units stationed elsewhere in this reorganization, the 113th FIS, flying F-51H Mustangs, at Scott AFB, Illinois, and the 166th FIS, at Lockbourne AFB, Ohio, flying F-84 Thunderjet aircraft.
+The 4706th Defense Wing was organized at the beginning of 1952 at O'Hare IAP in a major reorganization of Air Defense Command (ADC) responding to ADC's difficulty under the existing wing base organizational structure in deploying fighter squadrons to best advantage.
+The wing assumed the operational squadrons and air defense mission of the inactivating 142d Fighter-Interceptor Wing, an Oregon Air National Guard wing, which had been federalized and moved to O'Hare in 1951 in the expansion of the USAF for the Korean War.
+The wing also received the regular USAF 62d Fighter-Interceptor Squadron. flying North American F-86 Sabre aircraft, at O'Hare from the inactivating 56th Fighter-Interceptor Group at Selfridge Air Force Base, Michigan and the 97th Fighter-Interceptor Squadron at Wright-Patterson Air Force Base, Ohio, which had been attached to the 142nd Wing.
+The wing also assumed command of units stationed elsewhere in this reorganization, the 113th Fighter-Interceptor Squadron, flying F-51H Mustangs, at Scott Air Force Base, Illinois, and the 166th Fighter-Interceptor Squadron, at Lockbourne Air Force Base, Ohio, flying Republic F-84 Thunderjet aircraft.
 Thus, the wing's fighter squadrons defended Illinois, Indiana, southern Wisconsin, western Michigan and western Ohio.
-Air Base Squadrons were also activated and assigned to the wing to provide support for USAF units stationed at bases where ADC was the host command.
+Air base squadrons were also activated and assigned to the wing to provide support for USAF units stationed at bases where ADC was the host command.